TACOM HQ®

 Axial stiffness in structural engineering analyses account for structural weight, external force(s), and in mechanical systems, like shafts and columns, determines the structure’s ability to maintain alignment and resist deflection when subjected to an axial load.
 Axial stiffness also includes vibration as this affects how an object elongates and contracts under load.

-Bending Stiffness
+1.2 Bending Stiffness

 Unlike axial stiffness, bending stiffness is the measure of an object’s resistance to deflection when subjected to a lateral load, or an end bending moment, and by increasing material distribution in the plane of the force will yield greater resistance to flexion.
 This concept is simplified by evaluating the below figure.
 Click here for a complete video animation.

 Flexion caused by a bending load may be calculated using closed form equations from simple cross-sections, but for variable section beams, like Structured Barrels, a more complex method like finite elements is required.
 In general, though, bending stiffness is linearly related to the moment of inertia of the cross-sectional area.
-Therefore, comparing the relative bend resistance of two objects (standard barrels versus a Structured Barrel) is done by contrasting their respective moments of inertia and as a function of section area.
+Therefore, comparing the relative bend resistance of two objects (conventional barrels versus a Structured Barrel) is done by contrasting their respective moments of inertia and as a function of section area.

-Natural Frequency
+1.3 Natural Frequency

 An object’s resistance to bend is intrinsic to its mass distribution, structural stiffness, and material stiffness (modulus of elasticity).
 Tuners, like suppressors, can alter mass distribution, changes in length and diameter affect structural stiffness, while 416SS, 400 MOD, or chromoly exhibit different material stiffnesses.
 Each yields varying degrees of influence depending on the scale of the variable change and its relationship to the system’s overall mode.